 All standard retail accounts in our review have the same leverage for forex (30:1).
 For Pro Accounts, Pepperstone, CMC Markets, Forex.com, and Tickmill give the highest leverage (500:1)

 What leverage should I use for Forex Trading?

 The best leverage is that which is offered by FCA regulated brokers, which is 30:1 for forex, and lower for other CFD instruments.
 However, it is even better if you can go lower to about 5:1 or lower for forex trading if you are new to trading

 Newbie traders should never attempt to use high leverage.
 The standard 30:1 in the UK is the recommended leverage for newbies.

 What leverage do professional traders use?

-The maximum leverage for professional traders in UK is 500:1.
-You can only use this leverage if you meet the criteria for professional trader set by UK-based forex brokers.
+The maximum leverage for professional traders in the UK is 500:1.
+You can only use this leverage if you meet the criteria for professional traders set by UK-based forex brokers.